emilyjmiles/romance-novels-project/README.md

 https://user-images.githubusercontent.com/103063934/216758220-62f0852f-45f4-4569-bb31-c75bc1dc4eb1.mp4

+Future Iterations:

+- [ ] Implement functionality for form validation.
+- [ ] Add a message on the saved covers view for when a user has no covers saved covers.
+- [ ] Refactor all styling to improve the UI/UX.
+- [ ] Make fully responsive.
+- [ ] Refactor html for accessibility.

 Refactored Project Run Through:

 https://user-images.githubusercontent.com/103063934/216759355-ea3a9462-e25e-42b2-9278-3a332da14261.mp4

-Future Iterations:
+Future Refactoring Iterations:

-- [ ] Implement Mocha and Chai for testing
+- [ ] Implement Mocha and Chai for testing.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>